 Planning Permission:

 In summary, while many loft conversions and extensions can be carried out under Permitted Development, there are limits and restrictions to what can be done without planning permission.
-Always consult with a qualified architect or building professional to ensure that your project meets all necessary regulations and requirements.
+Always consult with an experienced architectural designer or building professional to ensure that your project meets all necessary regulations and requirements.

 Building Regulations